About The Author

 I decided to write a letter to Gillian's adoptive parents at the address listed and hoped it would find it's way to them.
 I never thought time could drag so slowly as when I waited to hear back, and in actuality it wasn't long at all.
 In the meantime I asked a police officer friend of mine if he could get me a copy of Gillian's driver's license so I could see what she looked like.
 That first picture was so precious to me that I cannot begin to put into words how moved I was when I got it.
 Shortly after that I received a phone call from Gillian's father and we had a very long talk and I found him to be a wonderful and caring man.
 He also told me that had he known where to find me he would have contacted me for her when she wanted to know.
 He further told me that had he known how much I wanted to keep her when she was born that he would have helped me to do so.
 I was in tears when we finished talking and was very grateful that Gillian had such a wonderful father raising her.
 He is a man who loves his adopted daughter enough to have put her well-being above all else.

-I am just very grateful for whatever time I did have at being my daughter's friend.
-I look at my sister's situation and realize how lucky I truly was, even if it has ended badly after 20 some years.
+I am just very grateful for whatever time I have had at being my daughter's friend.
+I look at my sister's situation and realize how lucky I truly was, even through the bad times.
 My sister was adopted at birth, and when, as adults, she asked me to help her find her birth mother, I was able to do so by sending a "searching for.." flyer to everyone in the city where her birth mother was from with her maiden name.
 One flyer ended up in a drawer and when the woman was on the phone with a radio station announcing her garage sale, she opened the drawer and mentioned the flyer over the radio.
 As a result of that, my sister's birth aunt was found as well as a half sister.
 The rest of the story is my sister's to tell and you can hear it in the radio interview on the link up above.

 Anyone embarking on a search for their birth family should know that very rarely is it the way you hope or expect it to be.
 There will be both positive and negative sides to it, but in the end, it will be "yours" and uniquely so.
 I will always encourage birth families to find their blood ties because no matter how it turns out, it will either open a new door or close an old one and allow the past to rest.
 My own involvement in the adoption triangle from all points-of-view has led me to an understanding I never had before.
 It's an understanding that I needed in my life and would never have found without closure on the whereabouts and well-being of the child I gave up for adoption.
 I'm grateful that I was blessed to find her, no matter the end result.